wlach/wrla.ch/src/posts/20260916111158-a-couple-quick-notes-on-activitypub/index.md

 about Mastodon, although as an open standard other software can consume it).
 Just wanted to write down a few notes on the experience for posterity.

-*tl;dr: At this time, a pure-static ActivityPub site isn't possible but implementing your own isn't particularly hard.*
+*tl;dr: At this time, a pure-static ActivityPub site isn't possible but the dynamic parts aren't particularly complicated and can be implemented with relatively minimal effort and compute.*

 ## Mechanism